International reactions to the 2016 United States presidential election: Financial markets

 The Mexican peso rallied in the day before the election on speculation Trump would lose over his alleged anti-Mexican comments, while the stock markets of the world also rallied on speculation Clinton would win.
 The price of gold, in turn, dropped after days of increasing for the same reason.

-After the result, the US dollar and stock markets initially sank, especially in the Asia–Pacific region which was open as the result came in.
+After the result, the U.S. dollar and stock markets initially sank, especially in the Asia–Pacific region which was open as the result came in.
 In like measure, traditional safe haven assets such as sovereign bonds and gold were higher.
 The Mexican peso fell about 13 percent.
 Dow Jones futures also fell about 3 percent.
 The day after the election, however, the Dow Jones rose 257 points despite the "knee-jerk reaction" of the night before.
 The Dow Jones continued to rise over the week, and on November 10 it reached a record high, experiencing its best week since 2011.
 However, unlike most other global markets, Russia's MICEX rose after the result.

-In the weeks following the election, as Trump gradually formed his pro-business cabinet, US stock markets rallied strongly and the Dow Jones Industrial Average flirted with the 20,000-point level.
-The US dollar also gained significant value.
+In the weeks following the election, as Trump gradually formed his pro-business cabinet, U.S. stock markets rallied strongly and the Dow Jones Industrial Average flirted with the 20,000-point level.
+The U.S. dollar also gained significant value.

 Media

 On November 10 the Toronto Star reported that the website of Immigration, Refugees and Citizenship Canada crashed when it was flooded with a large increase in traffic on election night.
 The increase in traffic was said to be 5 times larger than normal, and the percent of requests coming from the United States increased from the normal ten percent to fifty percent of all requests.

 North Korea's Rodong Sinmun wrote: "It has burdened the new administration with the difficulty of facing the Juche nuclear state," referring to the North Korean state ideology often translated as "self-reliance."
-The article did not mention Trump by name, but declared "it was high time" that the US took action to resolve tensions on the Korean Peninsula.
+The article did not mention Trump by name, but declared "it was high time" that the U.S. took action to resolve tensions on the Korean Peninsula.
 The editorial maintained that North Korea would never give up its nuclear weapons and referred to comments made last month by US Director of National Intelligence James Clapper, who called efforts to denuclearize North Korea a "lost cause."
 The publication declared Washington plans "an outdated illusion."